NaturalSelectionLabs/Unidata/docs/guide/links/README.md

 -   `identity`: Ethereum address, Solana address, Flow address, etc.
 -   `reversed`: If true, returns the reversed links that point to the current identity.
--   `limit`: The maximum number of list items to return.
+-   `limit`: The number of assets to return.
+Since providers use different pagination schemes, it cannot guarantee that the quantities are always accurate.
 -   `pagination_id`: The pagination id returned from the previous page's results.
 Since providers use different pagination schemes, its type is uncertain.

 ## Specification